 Rural Psychiatry Residency Program

-Our newly-accredited Rural Psychiatry Residency Program is rural training at its finest, with the perfect blend of educational opportunities positioned amid a number of medically-underserved counties in the Northeast Texas region.
-The large percentage of medically-underserved counties in Northeast Texas lack – yet need – better access to healthcare in general, and the University of Texas Health Science Center at Tyler (UTHSCT) continues to provide solutions through its residency programs.
+Our newly accredited rural psychiatry residency program is rural training at its finest, with the perfect blend of educational opportunities positioned amid a number of medically underserved counties in the Northeast Texas region.
+A large percentage of medically underserved counties in Northeast Texas lack access to healthcare, and UT Tyler School of Medicine continues to provide solutions through its residency programs.

 Over the course of the four-year training program, more than 50 percent of the rotations take place in designated rural settings.
-Physician shortages in rural areas are a concern in Texas, where we lead the nation in rural hospital closures.
-A common thread that our residency programs share is retention of our program graduates.
-As the need continues for healthcare providers in Texas, UTHSCT continues to seek and train the very best residents to continue the legacy of healthcare in Northeast Texas.
+Physician shortages in rural areas are a concern for Texas, where we lead the nation in rural hospital closures.
+A common thread our residency programs share is retention of our program graduates.
+As the need continues for healthcare providers in Texas, UT Tyler continues to seek and train the very best residents to continue the legacy of healthcare in Northeast Texas.

 Click here for application requirements